 Since few students in introductory classes ever expect to take any other astronomy classes, I choose to focus my curriculum more on practical astronomy rather than academic astronomy.
 One of my main goals was that the students be able to point out something cool in the night sky, so I give regular stargazing assignments to encourage students to become familiar with the stars, planets, and constellations.
 When course conditions permit, I also supplement these assignments with outdoor sessions to apply stargazing concepts we discussed in class in a real night sky environment.

-Another of my goals was to provide enough background to allow students to engage closely with astronomy news they encountered.
-The academic astronomy content I presented was geared towards the subjects that are often written about in the media, giving them the tools to evaluate the articles they found on those subjects, and one of my final project options allowed them to apply these skills.
+Another of my goals is to provide enough background to allow students to engage closely with astronomy news they encountered.
+The academic astronomy content I present is geared towards the subjects that are often written about in the media, giving them the tools to evaluate the articles they found on those subjects, and one of my final project options allows them to apply these skills.

-My homework assignments and worksheets emphasized knowledge transfer between different topics in the class, connecting different units that shared common concepts.
-I also encouraged students to learn from their mistakes by allowing them to resubmit their old homework assignments after correcting their work.
+My homework assignments and worksheets emphasize knowledge transfer between different topics in the class, connecting different units that shared common concepts.
+I also encourage students to learn from their mistakes by allowing them to resubmit their old homework assignments after correcting their work.
 I have also taught "Extraterrestrial Life," an astrobiology-flavored introductory astronomy course.
 Beyond normal basic astronomy topics, this class also covers planetary science, geology, molecular biology, and philosophy, all with the goal of estimating each term in the Drake Equation to figure out howm much life there is in our galaxy.
+This spring at Juniata I will be adapting this class to be a discussion-oriented first-year seminar.

 Advanced Classes